dgjungleP/dgjungleP/README.md

 :information_desk_person:  Something about me:

- - 🔭 I’m currently working on back-end developer with Java
+ - 🔭 I’m currently working on back-end developer with Java (But, I'm not only Java)
  - 🌱 I’m currently learning C、Go and the shell with a little about front-end
  - 🤔 I’m looking for help with how to be a professional programmer
  - :book: I'm reading some book like 《Refactoring》